 Dr. Feng uses Google Cloud Platform tools in several other courses, including his Internet, Web, and Cloud Systems course.
 "This is the course I want all students to have in order to be functional in the workplace after graduation," Dr. Feng says.
-Students who don't have a GCP account may create one with $300 in credits as part of GCP’s trial offer.
-Students learn how to set up their own Google Compute Engine VMs, where they get hands-on practice in constructing web applications backed by databases and building networking applications.
+Students who do not have a GCP account may create one with $50 in free credits as part of Google Cloud Education's program offers.
+Students can learn how to set up their own Google Compute Engine VMs, where they get hands-on practice in constructing web applications backed by databases and building networking applications.
 Students also learn to use cloud tools for data analysis and machine learning applications.

 "It's a 10-week sprint through the essentials of modern systems with hands-on labs that draw heavily from GCP Codelabs," Dr. Feng says.
 Google Developers Codelabs provides a guided, tutorial and hands-on coding experience, walking students through the process of building a small application or adding a new feature to an existing application.